 Premise

-Repeat short-interval fires in Interior Alaska (occurring within 50 years or less) are a departure from historic fire return intervals.
-While the impact of short-interval reburning on overstory communities is well-documented, the subsequent effects on understory plant communities remains unexamined.
-Here, we investigate how multiple short-interval fires alter boreal forest understory plant communities via changes in stand structure and light availability.
+Reburning in short-intervals (50 years or less between fire events) shifts overstory dominance of forests in Interior Alaska from conifer to deciduous, leading to more open forest structure.
+While the impacts of short-interval reburning on overstory communities are well-documented, the subsequent effects on understory plant communities remain underexamined.
+Here, we investigate how multiple short-interval fires alter boreal forest understory plant community composition in black spruce stands in Interior Alaska.

 Methods

-We quantified understory plant community composition and compared estimates of understory plant species richness, and cover across plots distributed along once, twice or thrice burned plots in short-intervals in Interior Alaska.
-To examine the role of abiotic filters, we used linear regression to determine whether solar irradiance or soil organic layer depth mediate or accelerate the impact of repeat reburning on regenerating understory plant communities.
+We quantified understory plant community composition and compared estimates of understory plant species richness, and cover within plots distributed across forests that burned once, twice or three times in short-intervals in Interior Alaska.
+To examine the role of abiotic filters, we used linear regression to determine whether light availability or soil organic layer depth mediate or accelerate the impact of repeat reburning on regenerating understory plant communities.

 Results

 The understory plant community increased in species richness and community diversity following a single fire but there were fewer differences in understory species richness, diversity, or identity when comparing once-burned plots to twice or thrice-burned plots.
-We did not observe an effect of any environmental feature measured on understory plant species richness or plant community diversity when comparing within burned plots.
+We did not observe an effect of light availability or soil organic layer depth on understory plant species richness or plant community diversity.

 Conclusions

 While a single fire altered the understory plant community, continued reburning did not lead to subsequent differences in richness, diversity or identity.
-This work informs our ability to predict and manage impacts of repeat burning in boreal Interior Alaska forests and expands on our understanding of the resilience of understory plant communities to continued or compounded disturbance.
+This work informs our ability to predict and manage impacts of repeat burning in boreal Interior Alaska forests and expands on our understanding of the resilience of understory plant communities to increasing disturbance.

-Disturbances play a key role in structuring vegetative communities (Seidl et al., 2016; Rodman et al., 2022).
-The species that are present in an ecosystem typically have traits that correspond with some aspect of previous disturbance histories (Miller and Safford, 2020).
-For example, tree species in ecosystems that experience frequent fire may have thick bark and highly flammable leaf litter to help the tree survive surface fires (Stevens et al., 2020).
-Changes in disturbance regimes, such as conversion from low severity surface fires to high severity crown fires can lead to changes in species composition and dominance following disturbance (Fornwalt et al., 2018).
+Disturbances play a key role in structuring vegetative communities (Seidl et al., 2016; Rodman et al., 2022) by selecting for traits that confer resilience to the broader disturbance regime (Miller and Safford, 2020).
+For example, tree species in ecosystems that experience frequent fire may have thick bark and highly flammable leaf litter to help trees survive surface fires (Stevens et al., 2020).
+Changes in the characteristics of a disturbance regime, such as a shift in severity or frequency of events beyond historic norms can lead to changes in post-disturbance species composition and dominance (Fornwalt et al., 2018).
 Similarly, interactions between individual disturbance events can lead to novel and compound effects wherein the impact of the interaction is greater than that of either individual event (Buma, 2015).
-Changes in disturbance regimes complicate our ability to anticipate the response of plant communities (Fraterrigo et al., 2020).
-Rapidly warming temperatures in high-latitudes have led to an increase in the frequency and extent of fires across the boreal forests of interior Alaska (Hayes and Buma, 2021), (Hoecker and Higuera, 2019; Hoecker et al., 2020)Canada (Whitman et al., 2019), and northern Minnesota (Frelich et al., 2017).
-Historically, fire return intervals in the boreal forests of, for example, Interior Alaska were between 150 to 300 years (Buma et al., 2019).
-Intervals of 50 years or less (also referred to as short-interval) are becoming more common (Buma et al., 2019).
+Whether through shifts in characteristics or interactions or both, changes in disturbance regimes complicate our ability to anticipate the response of plant communities (Fraterrigo et al., 2020).

+One such system experiencing a shift in disturbance regime is the boreal forests of Interior Alaska.
+Rapidly warming temperatures in high-latitudes have led to an increase in the frequency and extent of fires across the boreal forests of interior Alaska (Hayes and Buma, 2021), a system with historically infrequent fire (Hoecker and Higuera, 2019; Hoecker et al., 2020).
+Warming temperatures and drying conditions have shrunk fire return intervals in some forests to 50 years or less (Buma et al., 2019).
 Multiple short-interval fires lead to compound effects on overstory plant communities, driving shifts in dominance from conifer to deciduous species (Hayes and Buma, 2021).
 However, the corresponding direct and indirect impacts of multiple short-interval fires on the understory plant community remains undocumented.